-Navigation in the app is designed with micro animation, clear icons and logo for better brand recognition.
-Background colors vary depending on the product and create sense of integrity.
+Navigation in the app is designed with micro animation, clear icons, and logo for better brand recognition.
+Background colors vary depending on the product and create a sense of integrity.
 All major features are easy to access.
 In order to provide best user experience the screen is designed to help user input and verify data in a simple and intuitive way.

 But you probably want to see some total estimations.
 Well, we have one.
 However remember, that many different factors will influence your final price, like: